mpgxvii/RADAR-JDBC-Connector/README.md

 /
 kafka-connect-transform-keyvalue](https://github.com/RADAR-base/kafka-connect-transform-keyvalue) for more information.

 If you're using Docker, the transform plugin image is included in the Dockerfile.
-If you're installing manually, the `kafka-connecgt-transform-keyvalue` plugin must be installed to your Confluent plugin path.
+If you're installing manually, the `kafka-connect-transform-keyvalue` plugin must be installed to your Confluent plugin path.

 ## TimescaleDB Sink Connector